Anthony Kirkland: 1987 killing

 On May 20, 1987, Kirkland raped and murdered his girlfriend, Leola Douglas, after she refused to have sex with him.
 He then set her body on fire to conceal evidence of the rape.
 Kirkland pleaded guilty to voluntary manslaughter and was sentenced to 10 to 25 years in prison.

 Kirkland obtained his GED and an associate degree in prison.
 However, he had multiple infractions in prison.
 Between 1998 and 2003, Kirkland was placed in solitary confinement 21 times for "disciplinary control."
 In the last nine months of his time in prison, he was sent to solitary four times for breaking the rules or fighting other inmates.

 Kirkland was initially denied parole due to the severity of his crimes.
-However, he benefitted from a ruling by the Ohio Supreme Court declaring that parole-eligible inmates had to be judged by their conviction and not just the crime.
+However, he benefited from a ruling by the Ohio Supreme Court declaring that parole-eligible inmates had to be judged by their conviction and not just the crime.
 Therefore, Kirkland was subject to more lenient guidelines for a voluntary manslaughter conviction.
 Kirkland was paroled in 2004, having served 16 years of his sentence.